Trends: COVID-19 canceled your party? This DeWitt business will deliver 'yard cards' instead

 Perez said in a time when contact can be dangerous, yard cards offer people a chance to connect in a personal way and maintain physical distance.

-Perez isn't the first or only yard card business in the Q-C ares.
+Perez isn't the first or only yard card business in the Q-C area.
 Sign Gypsies and Card My Yard are active in the business.
 Sign Gypsies is a franchise locally owned by Heather Del Vecchio.
 Card My Yard is a locally owned franchise.

 Perez said she isn't hyper-competitive about her second job.
 Part of the reward, she said, is helping people connect in a time of COVID-19.
 She said her other motivation is deeply personal.